SuprioBhattacharyya/pricingengine/README.md

 Postman

 How to build the application:
-Run the following command from the root folder :
+Run the following command from the root folder to build the app:

     gradlew clean build

+How to run the application command line without docker:- from the root of the project , run the command below

+java -jar build/libs/pricingengine-0.0.1-SNAPSHOT.jar com.solactive.price.pricingengine.PricingengineApplication

-How to run the application :-
+How to run the application using docker:-

 Docker image can be created locally of the project by running docker build with image name from the project directory: